RensChaz/mywebsite/content/authors/admin/_index.md

 superuser: true
 title: Rens Chazottes
 ---

-I am a researcher with a deep interest in understanding the politics of transitioning economies.
+I am a political scientist studying how institutions, social norms, and economic interests shape political accountability.
+My research examines why leaders respond to certain groups rather than others, and how these dynamics influence the provision of public goods.

-My work focuses on two main research agendas.
-First, I seek to better understand the institutional factors that facilitate an ecological and just transition.
-Specifically, I explore the mechanisms that shape support for fair yet costly climate policies.
-Second, I analyze the politics of drought responses in France.
+I focus on two interrelated agendas.
+First, I analyze environmental politics as a window into broader patterns of accountability, including deforestation and drought-relief policies.
+Second, I investigate how citizens and intermediaries shape support for climate policies and pro-environmental behavior.

-To address these questions, I use a variety of methodological tools, including broadly defined experiments and quasi-experimental methods.
+Methodologically, I employ a combination of field experiments, quasi-experiments, and coordinated multi-site designs to uncover causal mechanisms.
+I also engage in applied work, evaluating interventions aimed at promoting sustainable behavior and broadening pro-climate coalitions.
 {style="text-align: justify;"}